 Usually, Sambal is made using a mortar and stone pestle, however, these days, making it in a traditional way looks like a difficult proposition.
 But, the good news is that Sambal can be used along with various ingredients such as raw vegetables, fried fish or prawns and can be bottled up for almost a month.

-Despite having made Garlic Parsley Prawns several times, I convinced myself to make sizzling Sambal Prawns as I had purchased sambal paste quite in advance.
+I convinced myself to make sizzling Sambal Prawns as I had purchased sambal paste quite in advance.
 For making Grilled Sambal Prawns, all you need is sambal paste, medium prawns, oil and lemon juice.

 Sambal Prawns do not turn oily as only the required amount of oil is used for making them.
 So, you can prepare these delish prawns for both supper or sides without getting tensed about the after-effects.
 We loved the way sambal paste had enhanced the flavours of prawns and instantly ate them up!
 Here’s a quick recipe for making Sambal Prawns: